23rd August, 2019

 NITDA Revenue e-Collection Account

-- A firm (including its subsidiary or agent) engaged to provide financial audit or other consultancy services for a Data Controller, is precluded from acting as its Data Protection Compliance Organisation (DPCO).
+- A firm (including its subsidiary or agent) engaged to provide financial audit for a Data Controller, is precluded from acting as its Data Protection Compliance Organisation (DPCO).

 - Payments made in respect of this application is non-refundable and NITDA shall not be obliged to grant a license to every applicant